This project covered a huge amount, including Core Spotlight,

 UIContentSizeCategoryDidChange notification if you subscribe to it using

 NotificationCenter.
-This is your chance to refresh your user interface so that fonts are drawn at the new size.
+This is your chance to refresh your user interface so that it’s drawn at a larger size if needed, but many UIKit components should adapt themselves by default.

 You finished another project, and I'm glad Hacking with Swift helped you.
 Now I need your help.
 Please take just a moment out of your day to tell others about Hacking with Swift so they can benefit too.